masroor07/TextManipulator/README.md

-# Getting Started with Create React App
+# Getting Started with the project

 This project is an ongoing project, designed to perform various set of operations on the text.
 Example operations: